The author is a midwife and a nurse working with women and newborn babies since 2003.

-There are three main option when a baby is still breach in late pregnancy
+There are three main options when a baby is still breach in late pregnancy:

 - External version, done by an OB/GYN or a trained midwife.
 It is a procedure where the doctor/midwife will try to maneuver the baby from the outside.
 This can be uncomfortable and there are risk factors involved.
 The good outcome is a baby in a good position, and normal birth possible.

 - Breach delivery is a possibility, after an assessment of the exact position of the baby and measurements of the woman's pelvis and if the midwife or doctor delivering the baby has been trained in breach deliveries.

 - Elective c-section, when external version has not worked and breach delivery is not considered an option.